 After training, tutors are matched with a suitable student.
 You will receive an individual, goal-oriented learning plan specifically designed for your student.
 As consistency is key to student learning, we ask our tutors to make a one-year commitment.
-The optimum tutoring time would be four hours (two sessions) per week and the minimum required is two hours (one session) per week.
-Lessons usually take place in a library meeting room.
+Lessons are two hours per week at an Oakville Public Library branch convenient to both tuor and student.

 Are you interested?
 Call us at 905-469-8528 or e-mail us.
 We will answer any questions you have.
 If a tutor information session is scheduled, we will invite you to attend.

 You don’t have to be a trained tutor to help the Oakville Literacy Council meet its goals.
 There are other ways to get involved: